 See what card services you can do online

 Applying online is the fastest way to obtain a Social Security card.
 Answer a few questions to see if you can complete your request online, or if you need to finish part or all of your request in-person.
 Either way, you’ll receive your Social Security card in the mail within 14 days after your application is completed.

-Some businesses advertise that they can provide name changes or Social Security cards for a fee.
-These services are provided free by Social Security, so do not pay for something that is free.
+Some businesses offer Social Security name changes or cards for a fee.
+Social Security provides those services and more for free.
 Social Security is the best place to get information about Social Security.

 If you lost your card, you may not need a replacement.
 In most cases, simply knowing your SSN is enough.
 But if you do need a replacement, we make it easy.
 Once you complete your application (online or in person), you will receive your Social Security card in the mail.

 To obtain an SSN for the first time, you’ll need to submit an application and show us original documents (or copies certified by the issuing agencies).
 You can begin your application online, but you will need to visit a local Social Security office or card center to complete the application process.